AzimsTech/Youtube-dl-guide/README.md

 ![](http://i.imgur.com/8Fkp3hS.png)

 ## Guide philosophy
-- This is ==not a wiki==.
+- This is **not a wiki**.
 I try to cover everything but also I won't explain it all.
 - Documented in a newbie perspective.
 - I believe every person has different preferences.
 - Package Manager is a must.